godotengine/godot-website/README.md

 itself should not be deployed, as it only contains the source files.
 The built version of the website is available as the `published` branch instead.

+The deployed website has to serve a file for the editor to read and check if there are new versions of the Engine available to download.
+This file is `_data/versions.yml`.
+It gets copied to `_site/versions.yml` when the website is built using the GitHub
+Action described in `.github/workflows/build-website.yml`.

 Note that this is not relevant for local development.
 Locally you would build the website in place and then serve the `_site` folder.
 See the detailed instructions above.